cirosantilli/linux-cheat/find.md

 you can concatenate multiple criteria logically.

-## not
+### regex

+find regexes

+looks for *entire paths* instead of basenames

+the match must be for the *entire* path, and not just any substring

+relative paths *must* start with `./`

+can specify regex type with `-regextype`.
+Default is **EMACS** regex!!! ...
+(remember that this is a GNU extension and EMACS is the gnu pet editor) but posix ere is also available

+finds paths under `/home`, that end in .txt:

-    find . -iname '*.pdf'
+    find . -regex '^/home/.*\.txt$'

+# multiple criteria

+you can combine criteria with boolean operations to make your search finer

+## and

+`-a` all conditions must be satisfied

+implicit when no criteria is specified

 find paths which are pdf and which are files. the and is implicit

-## and -a implicit when no criteria is specified

     find . -type f -iname '*.pdf'

-find paths which are pdf and which are files. the and is implicit
+same as above with explicit and:

     find . -type f -a -iname '*.pdf'

-same as above. the and is explicit here
+## not

+find all paths which are not files:

+    find . ! -type f

-## or -o
+## or

+paths with either pdf or djvu extension

     find . -iname '*.pdf' -o -iname '*.djvu'

-paths either terminated by pdf or djvu extension
+or has higher precedence over and, therefore:

     find . -type f -iname '*.pdf' -o -iname '*.djvu'

-files only, either pdf of djvu extension.
-Therfore or has higher precedence over and.
+which is the same as

+    find . -type f -a -iname '*.pdf' -o -iname '*.djvu'

+is also the same as:

+    find . -type f -a \( -iname '*.pdf' -o -iname '*.djvu' \)

+and finds pdf or djvu files only

 ## parenthesis